mrun0205/IFCB_FieldGuide/README.md

   ![Sample num](README.assets/Sample num.jpg)

 - Start acquiring samples by clicking on **Start acquisition**.
 Make sure the intake and exhaust lines are submerged in sampling water before hitting start.

+  If setting up a dockside submerged IFCB at this point lower the IFCB into the water and secure vertically at appropriate height to ensure that it remains submerged even at low tide.

   ![Start acqui](README.assets/Start acqui.jpg)